siammais10/unit-3-group-project/README.md

-# unit-3-group-project
-Unit 3 Group Project Template
+# Unit 3 Group Project

+Use [this link](https://docs.google.com/document/d/11AYaHCLAfhhfhOGxrnmfAlDYGFhdiL_8Jtmziaxilo4/copy) to access the project instructions for this project.

+Create a remote repository for this project using `git clone {{\}}`